 Signatures of the Procurement Subcommittee members:

 Name Signature Date

-TOTA L
+Č

+TOTAL

-TOTA L COST IN WORDS 5
+TOTAL COST IN WORDS

 Kshs:

-Our payment terms as atically void. re strictly 30 days net after supply.
-Or ders not supplie d within 30 days are
+Our payment terms are strictly 30 tically void. days net after supply.
+Or ders not supplied d within 30 days are

-Prena ed By.
-Signed: Date

-Tiopa eu Dy biglied.
-Dute
+Prepare d By: Signed: Date:

-Appro wed By: Signed l: Date:
+Approv ed By: Signed l: Date:

-Autho rized By: Signe ed: Date:
+Authori zed By: Signe ed: Date:

-Distri bution of Copies

-1. Retained by Supplier

-2. Signed by the Supplier and returned to WUA

-3. Sent to Stock Control and Accounts Dues for notation and then to Receipts to await delivery of

-goods.
-Attached to Receipt Voucher and invoice for payment purposes.
+1. 2.
+3. Retained by Supplier Signed by the Supplier and retu Sent to Stock Control and Acco goods.
+Attached to Receipt Vou Book copy for control purpose ounts Due ocher and s for notation and nent purposes. ·

-4. Book copy for control purpose

-I ackn I acknowledge receipt of this order

-Name of Supplier (and rubber stamp)SignedDate
+Name o wledge receipt of this order of Supplier (and rubber stamp) Signed Date